-I decided to explore 10 Health Benefits of Mangoes due to my love for mangoes.
-I love to include mangoes in my recipes, like my Mango Avocado Salsa, Mango Chia Pudding, Mango Cheesecake.
+I decided to explore the 10 Health Benefits of Mangoes due to my love for mangoes.
+I love to include mangoes in my recipes, like my Mango Avocado Salsa, Mango Chia Pudding, and Mango Cheesecake.
 Mangoes are rich in vitamins A, B, C, E, and K. They also contain amino acids, flavonoids, potassium., calcium, magnesium, niacin, and iron.
-They are high in fiber, low in sodium and calories.
+They are high in fiber and low in sodium and calories.

 Here Are The 10 Health Benefits of Mangoes

 A team of scientists found that mangoes contain phenols and enzymes that prevent or stopped breast, leukemia, colon cancer, lung, and prostate cancer.
 Also, there is a strong link between the consumption of large amounts of fiber and Vitamin C with the prevention and reduction of cancer.